ClickHouse/clickhouse-docs/docs/en/guides/developer/working-with-json/json-load-data.md

 ## Insert one row

-When the response is inserted, it is inserted as a map.
-The `@timestamp` field in the original dataset is also cast as a DateTime.
+When the response is inserted, all three components of the request are inserted.
+The `@timestamp` field in the original dataset is also cast as a DateTime and stored in the field `timestamp`.
 ```sql
 INSERT INTO http SELECT
 # highlight-next-line